Yang Xianrong

 Yang Xianrong (羊獻容) (died 13 May 322), posthumous name (as honored by Former Zhao) Empress Xianwen (獻文皇后, literally "the wise and civil empress"), was an empress—uniquely in the history of China, for two different dynastic empires and two different emperors.
 Her first husband was Emperor Hui of Jin, and her second husband was Liu Yao of Former Zhao.
-Also unique was that she was deposed four times and restored four times as empress of the Western Jin (five, if one counts the brief usurpation by Sima Lun against her husband in 301).
+Also unique was that she was deposed four times and restored four times as empress of the Western Jin (Note: five, if one counts the brief usurpation by Sima Lun against her husband in 301).

+Background

+Yang Xianrong was from Taishan Commandery (roughly modern Tai'an, Shandong).
+Her father was the mid-level official Yang Xuanzhi.
+Her maternal grandfather was the general Sun Qi, a distant relative of Sun Xiu, the chief strategist for Sima Lun the Prince of Zhao.
+Therefore, after Sima Lun and Sun overthrew Empress Jia Nanfeng in May 300, Sun had Yang Xianrong selected as the new empress in December of that year.
+Her ancestors include Xin Xianying (one of her great-grandmothers) and her father Xin Pi.